 The gravity science and telecom subsystem provides X-band command uplink and engineering telemetry and science data downlink for the entire post-launch, cruise and Jupiter orbital operations.
 The subsystem also provides for dual-band (X- and Ka-band) Doppler tracking for gravity science at Jupiter.

 The selected New Frontiers science mission must be ready for launch within a mission cost cap of $700 million.
-Launch on an Atlas-5(551) is planned for July 2010 or August 2011
+Launch on an Atlas-5(551)¹ took place in August 2011.

 |Type / Application:||Jupiter polar orbiter|